caoyanfei94/caoyanfei94.github.io/about.md

 My research interest is in the field of **Medical Robotics**, with particular emphasis on **variable stiffness**, **shape estimation** and **tactile sensing** technologies for **continuum manipulators** used in minimally invasive surgery (MIS).
 Meanwhile, I serve as a **reviewer** for prestigious journals such as Journal of Intelligent & Robotic Systems (JINT), Journal of Intelligent Material Systems and Structures (JIM), and the International Journal of Medical Robotics and Computer Assisted Surgery (RCS).

+## News
-**Now, I am sincerely seeking an appropriate fully funded PhD position**.
-If you and your team are interested in me, please don't hesitate to send me an email: caoyanfei94@163.com.
-I have been prepared to join your team at any time! 🌝
+[October 2021] <font color='red'>**I am sincerely seeking an appropriate fully funded PhD position**.
+If you and your team are interested in me, please don't hesitate to send me an email: caoyanfei94@163.com.</font> I have been prepared to join your lab at any time! 🌝

 ## Education
 - **M. Sc.** Mechanical and Electronic Engineering (**with Candidate Exempt from Admission Exam**), NUAA, 2016 - 2019<br/>